eventer-neuroscience/eventer-fresh/content/home/intro.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Open Neuroscience"
+title = "Eventer"
-subtitle = "Aggregator & curation of open source neuroscience projects"
+subtitle = "Rapid, unbiased, reproducible analysis of synaptic events"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.